 Hematomas (collections of blood in or around the brain) can occur with open or closed injuries and may be

 Subarachnoid hemorrhage Subarachnoid Hemorrhage (SAH) Subarachnoid hemorrhage is sudden bleeding into the subarachnoid space.
 The most common cause of spontaneous bleeding is a ruptured aneurysm.
 Symptoms include sudden, severe headache, usually... read more (SAH—bleeding into the subarachnoid space) is common in traumatic brain injury (TBI), although the appearance on CT is not usually the same as aneurysmal SAH.
-Blood from SAH does not collect in a discrete hematoma.
+Blood from SAH secondary to TBI does not collect in a discrete hematoma.

 Subdural hematomas are collections of blood between the dura mater and the arachnoid mater.
 Acute subdural hematomas arise from laceration of cortical veins or avulsion of bridging veins between the cortex and dural sinuses.